Rail transport modelling scales: Inaccuracy to improve reliability

 For most standardized model railway scales, the nominal scale reduction ratio is not applied systematically to all the components of a scale model railway, and normally the standards give scale specific design guidelines for all the scales they cover.
 Reliability of operations requires that certain parts be made oversize.
 A typical example is the wheel flanges, which must be proportionally higher in smaller scales to ensure that lighter and smaller models do not derail easily as they would if universal flange proportions were used in all the scales.
 For instance, a Z scale wheel flange as defined in the NEM standard should be about 9% of the scale nominal standard gauge, whereas the same standard gives only 5% for standard-gauge I scale.

 Finescale standards

 Modellers who were dissatisfied with inaccuracies in the name of reliability have developed alternative finescale standards.
-Finescale standards are very much restricted to discerning hobbyists since, by definition, finescale model railways require finer tolerances and therefore more expensive to manufacture, which makes them unattractive for mass-production product manufacturers.
+Finescale standards are very much restricted to discerning hobbyists since, by definition, finescale model railways require finer tolerances and are therefore more expensive to manufacture, which makes them unattractive for mass-production product manufacturers.